flashboss/cities-generator/frontend/README.md

 ### Method 2: UMD Bundle (Requires React)

 Use when you already have React loaded in your application.
-The UMD bundle is smaller and includes CSS, but requires React to be loaded separately:
+The UMD bundle is smaller and requires React and CSS to be loaded separately:

 ```html
 <!-- Polyfill for process (required for React) -->